 Extreme poverty in Nepal, and other causes of deprivation, not only push people to fall into traffickers’ traps, but also create an incentive for some to become involved in the trafficking business.

-The "Avalanche of Girls Into The Sex Industry of Nepal” essay started in September 2014 in Kathmandu and in the cities around the capital.
-It is about girls and women victims of human trafficking for sexual exploitation but also goes beyond it.
-It shows the consequences of those prosecuted for involvement in the sex trade.
-Children in shelters, men in prison due to participation in the human trafficking process, sex industry entertainment, observed from the prospective of a potential client.
+The "An Avalanche of Girls Into The Sex Industry of Nepal” photo essay started in September 2014 in Kathmandu and in the towns around the capital.
+It is about girls and women victims of human trafficking for sexual exploitation, but also goes beyond that central story.
+It shows the consequences for those prosecuted for involvement in the sex trade.
+The children in shelters, the men in prison due to participation in the human trafficking process, and sex industry entertainment, observed from the prospective of a potential client.

 Today, after the earthquake, at least 950,000 children in Nepal are living in improvised tents, in the streets, or are just out of school and are risk for trafficking for sexual exploitation at every given moment.
 Traffickers can make around 570 US dollars per girl supplied.
 Research shows that about 38% of the Nepali population is living on under US$1 per day.